staciea/synt-cms-template/README.md

 ```

 ## Live reload
-For this project I use live.js which minified version and  and link to this script in final html will be removed after running build task.
+For this project I use BrowserSync with page reload after assets changing.
+You can use live.js instead if you want to achieve live coding on LAMP/WAMP server.

 ## License
 [MIT](http://opensource.org/licenses/MIT)